enonic/old-xp-doc/doc/operations/configuration.rst

 Mail Configuration
 ------------------

-The mail server used for sending email messages using the :ref:`lib-mail` API can be configured.
+The mail server used for sending email messages can be configured.
 A sample mail configuration is listed below.

 .. literalinclude:: code/mail.properties